A restaurant menu—no big deal, right? It’s just a list of the food items a restaurant offers its customers. Sure it is. Plus a whole lot more.

 Statistically, they know we will order the first item to which our eyes are drawn upon opening the menu.
 We might read the whole thing, but it’s that number one that is so important to the restaurant’s bottom line.

 This is the reason restaurants put the most profitable items in the upper-right corner.
 That is where customers’ eyes go first.
-Beyond that, they know that we are most likely to remember items at the beginning of a list better.
-So if we lay eyes on a list first thing, it’ the first thing in that list that we are most likely to order.
+Beyond that, they know that we are most likely to better remember items at the beginning of a list.
+So if we lay eyes on a list first thing, it’s the first thing in that list that we are most likely to order.
 And guess what they choose to put in that spot?
 You got it!

 Restaurants are learning they need to limit choices because of the heavy responsibility people feel when choosing what to eat.
 (Say, what?)
 The optimum number of menu items is six per category in fast-food restaurants, and seven to 10 per category in fine dining places.